ShahrzadDG/Amazon-jewelry-customer-insights/README.md

 **Data Analysis part**

 This project analyzed customer reviews from the jewelry subset dataset of Amazon.
 The analysis began with exploratory data analysis (EDA) to better understand the data.
-Brand performance, rating distributions, trends over time, and price segments were examined.
-The goal was to extract insights from large-scale text review and rating data and identify patterns in customer sentiment, preferences, and common issues.
+Brand performance, rating distributions, and trends across price segments over the period 2004–2023 were examined.
+Natural language processing (NLP) was used to extract complaint patterns and keyword trends from review text.
+And regression analysis was applied to quantify the impact of different complaint types on product ratings.Key performance indicators (KPIs) were defined to benchmark brand satisfaction, complaint severity, and value-for-money across different price segments.

-The findings of this analysis were customer satisfaction trends, frequently mentioned product features, and sentiment distributions.
-These insights can be used to better understand customer expectations and support data-driven decisions in product development and marketing.

 The analysing codes and results are provided in [data analysis](https://github.com/ShahrzadDG/Amazon-jewelry-customer-insights/tree/main/Data%20analysis) folder.